chris72x/ElectronJSTest/README.md

 1. Make sure you have installed all dependencies (`npm install`)
 2. Build the application for your platform:
-   - Windows: `npm run build:win`
+   - Windows (installer): `npm run build:win`
+   - Windows (portable): `npm run build:win-portable`
    - macOS: `npm run build:mac`
    - Linux: `npm run build:linux`
    - All platforms: `npm run build` (requires additional configuration)
 3. Find your distributable files in the `dist` folder:
-   - Windows: `.exe` installer/executable
+   - Windows: `.exe` installer and `DesktopFilesViewer-Portable.exe` (fully portable)
    - macOS: `.dmg` file
    - Linux: `.AppImage` file

+## Portable Version (Windows)

+The portable version is a completely self-contained executable:
+- No installation required
+- Can run from any location (USB drive, external drive, etc.)
+- No registry entries or system files are modified
+- Can be moved around without breaking functionality

+The portable executable will be created as `dist/DesktopFilesViewer-Portable.exe` when you run `npm run build:win-portable`.

 ## Requirements